Compare models

 Miscellaneous

-Beyond core performance and display, several practical features differentiate these two iPhone models.
+Beyond core features, several practical elements contribute to the overall user experience and differentiate these two iPhone models.

 Weight